Smoothflo AG88/12 12VDC to 240VAC 175W Inverter.

 Fluorescent lamp under test to observe the effect of low power factor loads.

-In view of the likelihood of a non power factor corrected fluorescent lamp being used, or other inductive loads, it was decided to retain the 4uF buffer capacitor.
+In view of the likelihood of a non power factor corrected fluorescent lamp being used, or other inductive loads, it was decided to retain the 4uF timing capacitor.
 As it is, using this inverter for smaller loads is not very efficient anyway due to the high consumption of the vibrator driver coils.
-With around 25W in inverter losses even with a 1.5uF buffer capacitor, it makes no sense to be powering something like a 30W valve radio.
+With around 25W in inverter losses even with a 1.5uF timing capacitor, it makes no sense to be powering something like a 30W valve radio.
 In this situation it is far more efficient to use a smaller inverter.

 The Circuit.